figurestudios/figurestudios/README.md

 ### Hi there 👋

 I am very interested in the decentralized web - which makes me want to help develop applications, guide users, and be helpful in general.
-I want to learn Web Development, Docker, and Application Development in general.
+I want to learn Web Development, Docker, and Application Development/Developer Operations in general.

 ##### Contact: figuregang@gmail.com